Our Prices *

 The team at HABiT Building Inspections Wellington have now carried out thousands of inspections for clients looking at either buying or selling property.
-The team is made up of brothers John & Stephen Brien (owners), and employ experienced LBP's to carry out inspections.
+Gareth Burnell is a qualified carpenter and is part of the Wellington-Blenheim team.
+Blenheim being the Head Office of Habit New Zealand.

 We are fully insured, with Professional Indemnity to the value of $1 million and $2 million for Public Liability.
 Our reports are carried out in accordance with and based on the NZ Standard NZ4306.
 Our reports have been developed to talk to you in your language.
 They come with lots of photos and our past customers rave about how easy they are to read and how in-depth they are.

-An interview with Matt Blundell from the Wellington branch
+An interview with Matt Blundell from the Hawkes Bay branch

 We have Matt Blundell on the line.
 He’s one of the inspectors for the HABiT, and also is a part-owner of the HABiT franchise in Hawkes Bay ...